 Anderson is a larger medium-sized city located in the state of Indiana.
 With a population of 55,305 people and 20 constituent neighborhoods, Anderson is the 13th largest community in Indiana.

-Anderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Anderson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Anderson who work in office and administrative support (15.91%), sales jobs (9.25%), and food service (9.09%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anderson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Anderson is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Anderson who work in office and administrative support (15.70%), sales jobs (9.14%), and food service (9.06%).

-The citizens of Anderson are slightly less educated than the national average of 21.84% for the average city or town: 14.09% of adults in Anderson have a bachelor's degree or advanced degree
+The percentage of adults in Anderson with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.21% of adults in Anderson have a bachelor's degree or advanced degree.

-Anderson is a somewhat ethnically-diverse city.
+Anderson is a very ethnically-diverse city.
 The people who call Anderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anderson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Anderson include Irish, English, Italian, and Scottish.
+Important ancestries of people in Anderson include Irish, English, Italian, and French .

 The most common language spoken in Anderson is English.
 Other important languages spoken here include Spanish and Vietnamese.